An overview of privacy and security basics

 Unfortunately, many websites continue to do all this without our consent–in some cases tracking the movement of users from one location to another.
 A much more direct threat is the potential for hackers to gain illegal access to supposedly secure information like credit card numbers.
 This is the leading cause of online fraud.
 Identity theft is the worst nightmare of all…

-In my second installment, I’ll focus on general strategies for dealing with these challenges, with emphasis on privacy legislation, self-regulation, and message/browser encryption.
+Next, I’ll focus on general strategies for dealing with these challenges, with emphasis on privacy legislation, self-regulation, and message/browser encryption.